jesriv/docker-middleman-nginx/README.md

 # Docker Middleman Nginx on Alpine Linux

-This is a Docker starting point for building Middleman projects and serving them through Nginx.
+This is a Docker starting point for building Middleman projects in one container and serving them through an Nginx container.

 ## Before running the build